UnicoLab/FlowyML/docs/advanced/caching.md

 ```

 > [!WARNING]
 > Use `input_hash` carefully!
-If you change the logic (e.g., fix a bug) but inputs stay the same, UniFlow won't know to re-run it.
+If you change the logic (e.g., fix a bug) but inputs stay the same, flowyml won't know to re-run it.
 You'll get the old, buggy result.

 ### 3. `cache=False` (Side Effects)